Version: 1.2

 C. Infrastructure Security

-- Hosted on SOC 2 compliant cloud providers (Cloudflare, Neon)
+- Hosted on SOC 2 Type II compliant cloud providers (Cloudflare, Neon)

 D. Monitoring and Logging